Aliases for ALDOB Gene

 GeneCards Summary for ALDOB Gene

-ALDOB (Aldolase B, Fructose-Bisphosphate) is a Protein Coding gene.
-Diseases associated with ALDOB include fructose intolerance and posterior myocardial infarction.
-Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
-GO annotations related to this gene include identical protein binding and ATPase binding.
-An important paralog of this gene is ALDOA.
+ALDOB (Aldolase, Fructose-Bisphosphate B) is a Protein Coding gene.
+Diseases associated with ALDOB include Fructose Intolerance, Hereditary and Posterior Myocardial Infarction.
+Among its related pathways are Glucose metabolism and Glycosaminoglycan metabolism.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and ATPase binding.
+An important paralog of this gene is ALDOC.